paajasan/mindist/README.md

 in the project root.
 This will take care of the dependencies and compile the `_f2py` library.

 This will not install numba or the cudatoolkit, so if you want to use the GPU, you will have ot install them manually.
 This can also be done after installation.
+Do remember to check that your cudatoolit version matches your cuda version.

 If you want to uninstall the project, run